Nieuwe Instituut

 Keynote: Albena Yaneva

-The 12th annual Jaap Bakema Study Centre conference will take place on 26 and 27 November at the Nieuwe Instituut and TU Delft respectively.
-Registration for the conference is free, and can be done via the 'RSVP' button below.
-A livestream of the event will be made available.
+The 12th annual Jaap Bakema Study Centre conference took place on 26 and 27 November at the Nieuwe Instituut and TU Delft respectively.

 The full programme for both days of the conference can be found here.